ELDERSlab/ELDERSlab.github.io/content/_index.md

       text: |
         <br>

-        ELDERS focuses on the social psychological and behavioral determinants of healthy aging, the construction of community elderly health management models, and comparative research on global healthy aging and management models.
+        ELDERS focus on identifying the psychosocial and behavioral determinants of healthy aging, developing community-based health management models for the elderly, and conducting comparative studies on global healthy aging initiatives and management frameworks.

   - block: collection
     content: